Viewtiful/aws-elb-health-state-macosx-menubar/README.md

-# AWS load balancer healthy state menu bar for Mac OS
+# AWS load balancer health state as a menu bar for Mac OS

 This tool outputs a simple title and sub-menu in your Mac OS menu bar with health status of your instances in the defined ELBs.